rokket-labs/react-admin-rokket-providers/README.md

 _:rocket: Developed by [Rokket Labs](https://rokketlabs.com) :rocket:_

-The providers were builded to automatically generate the connection with your GraphQl API in just a couple of minutes.
+The providers have been built to automatically generate the connection with your GraphQl API in just a couple of minutes.

 ## Installation and Usage